tomas-fryza/avr-course/README.md

 The repository contains AVR template for bachelor course *Digital Electronics 2* ([Winter 2019/2020](https://www.vutbr.cz/en/students/courses/detail/210896)) at Brno University of Technology, Czechia.

 In folder `docs` all manuals are stored.
 Folder `hw` contains KiCad schematic of Arduino shields used in the course.
-All examples are located within `firmware` folder.
+All examples are located within `firmware` folder and all screenshots and images are located in `images` folder.
 Source and header files of LCD, TWI, and UART libraries are located in the `library` folder.

 ## List of examples